Welcome To The Rodbourne Community History Group

 Want to comment, ask a question or find an old friend?
 Please do!
 Use our Contact Us page.
 Better still why not post one of your memories of Rodbourne on the site.
 Funny, tragic or just a bit of information it doesn’t matter.
 Just go to the Memories page and send your contribution.
 Remember ladies, if you can let us know your Maiden name as well this will help old Rodbournites to remember you.

-WE ARE HAVING PROBLEMS WITH THE “SUBMIT COMMENTS” SECTION OF THE MEMORIES PAGE.
-UNTIL WE RECTIFY THIS PLEASE SEND YOUR CONTRIBUTIONS VIA THE “CONTACT US” PAGE DETAILING IF YOU ARE RESPONDING TO A MEMORY OR IF YOU ARE SENDING A NEW ONE.
+WE ARE HAVING PROBLEMS WITH THE “SUBMIT COMMENTS” ON THE MEMORIES PAGE OF OUR WEBSITE.
+UNTIL WE RECTIFY THIS PLEASE SEND YOUR CONTRIBUTIONS OR ORDERS FOR OUR BOOKS VIA THE FORM ON OUR Contact Us page DETAILING IF YOU ARE RESPONDING TO A MEMORY, SENDING A NEW ONE or if you are ordering one of our publications.

 We’ve been informed of the sad news that Beryl Hiscocks nee Small passed away on the 20th October 2015.
 We pass our condolences to the family and hope the inclusion of a photo of Beryl we found in our Archive will bring back fond memories of her.
 The photo below shows Beryl (on the left) and her friend Phyllis Jones with the Brown’s Dairy electric handcart in Rose Street.
 Unfortunately after this photo was taken Beryl was fined for driving an electric handcart without a license in Montagu Street.